 To reduce the risk of burns caused by scalding tap water, it’s a good idea to install a temperature controlling device.
 Fixed to the water heater outlet, a thermostatic mixing valve lets you set a constant water temperature, such as 49 °C. It automatically mixes hot and cold water to achieve the desired temperature.
 The device is compatible with all types of units and for approximately $150 it reduces the risk of scalding.

 Point-of-use thermostatic mixing valves are installed on faucet or shower outlets in the kitchen and bathroom.
 They cost between $10 and $50 and must be installed on each fixture.

 If you don’t have a temperature regulating device, take extra care to prevent scalding and bacteria growth by following these tips:

 - Don’t drink hot water from the tap.
-Instead, heat up cold water in a kettle or on the stove.
+Instead, heat cold water in a kettle or on the stove

-- Don’t disconnect the water heater fuse when you go away for a few days.
-The tank water must always be maintained at the recommended temperature.
+- Don’t disconnect the water heater fuse before leaving your home for a few days.
+The tank water must always be maintained at the recommended temperature